 GPS Fleet Tracking

-GPS fleet tracking is offered as an add-on to our ELD.
-This provides a full solution with advanced real-time GPS tracking telematics powered by 4G LTE Technology.
-HOS247 GPS Tracking can provide faster connectivity, increase fuel efficiency, provide accurate location-based information, and improve vehicle security by preventing theft.
+Our ELD comes with the option to add GPS fleet tracking, providing a comprehensive solution with advanced real-time GPS tracking telematics powered by 4G LTE Technology.
+HOS247 GPS tracking offers faster connectivity, increased fuel efficiency, accurate location-based information, and enhanced vehicle security against theft.

 Reliable Hardware